 Please note: international students should refer to this page to get an indicative course cost.

-1 hr Lecture per week, 2 hrs Self-directed learning per week (MyLO) and 3 hrs Tutorial\Practical class per week
+1 hr Lecture per week, 2-4 hrs of self-directed learning per week (MyLO) and 3 hrs Tutorial\Practical class per week

 |Timetable||View the lecture timetable | View the full unit timetable|